Entrepreneurship & Innovation Scholarships

 - Junior year

-- Will work on TEC projects within the Center for Entrepreneurship for approximately 10hrs per week.
+- Will work on Technology Entrepreneurship Commercilaization (TEC) projects within the Center for Entrepreneurship for approximately 10hrs per week.

 Tom and Judy Maish Entrepreneurship Scholarship Fund

 The annual distribution from this fund shall be used to provide scholarship support (minimum of $1,000) to students with financial need and interested in entrepreneurship at the Fisher College of Business.
 The individual should be a hard working student who has demonstrated commitment to volunteer work.
 Preference will be given to students in need from the Appalachian area and/or possess a 3.0 to 3.5 grade point average (GPA) on a 4.0 scale.
 Selection shall be made by the Center for Entrepreneurship at the Fisher College of Business, with formal approval by the Dean of the Fisher College of Business.